 Bitcoin Gold is not available to buy and sell on mainstream exchanges like Coinbase, but, according to its organizers, it is available to trade on exchanges like Binance and Bitfinex.

-For investors interested in building a crypto portfolio, buying crypto on SoFi Invest® can be a great way to start trading crypto.
+For investors interested in building a crypto portfolio, SoFi Invest® can be a great way to start crypto trading.
 You can get started with just $10, we keep your crypto secure and protected from fraud, and you can manage your account in the SoFi app.